chromium/chromium/storage/browser/quota/README.md

 The quota system's implementation is made up of the following components:

 ### UsageTracker, ClientUsageTracker
-QuotaManager helpers that distribute tasks (e.g. measure an origin's quota usage) across QuotaClient instances, and cache results as needed.
+QuotaManagerImpl helpers that distribute tasks (e.g. measure an origin's quota usage) across QuotaClient instances, and cache results as needed.

 ### QuotaDatabase